rust-lang/book/second-edition/nostarch/chapter13.md

 Listing 13-2: A `main` function with hardcoded values to simulate user input and random number generation

-We’ve hardcoded the variable `simulated_user_specified_value` to 10 and the variable `simulated_random_number` to 7 for simplicity’s sake; in an actual program, we’d get the intensity number from the app frontend and we’d use the `rand` crate to generate a random number, as we did in the Guessing Game example in Chapter 2.
+We’ve hardcoded the variable `simulated_user_specified_value` as 10 and the variable `simulated_random_number` as 7 for simplicity’s sake; in an actual program, we’d get the intensity number from the app frontend, and we’d use the `rand` crate to generate a random number, as we did in the Guessing Game example in Chapter 2.
 The `main` function calls a `generate_workout` function with the simulated input values.

 Now that we have the context, let’s get to the algorithm.
-The `generate_workout` function in Listing 13-3 contains the business logic of the app that we’re most concerned with in this example.
-The rest of the code changes in this example will be made to this function:
+The function `generate_workout` in Listing 13-3 contains the business logic of the app that we’re most concerned with in this example.
+The rest of the code changes in this example will be made to this function.

 Filename: src/main.rs